Parsl/parsl/docs/userguide/configuration/config.rst

 Config Objects
 ==============

-A :class:`~parsl.config.Config` objects defines and implements how Parsl connects resources that execute its task
+A :class:`~parsl.config.Config` object defines and implements how Parsl connects to resources that execute tasks.

 The main part of the configuration is a list of **executors** which each define a certain type of worker